SL-Pirate/Simple-Weather-App/README.md

 clone the repo to your computer with

-open ApiKey file and insert your openweathermap.org API key, save and close it
+open `Api.key` file and insert your openweathermap.org API key, save and close it

 open terminal and run the followind commands